redis/redis-doc/commands/xgroup.md

 and pending messages, so make sure to call this command only when really needed.

+Consumers in a consumer group are auto-created every time a new consumer name is mentioned by some command.
+But also can be created explicitly by using the following form:

+    XGROUP CREATECONSUMER mystream consumer-group-name myconsumer123

 To just remove a given consumer from a consumer group, the following form is used:

     XGROUP DELCONSUMER mystream consumer-group-name myconsumer123

-Consumers in a consumer group are auto-created every time a new consumer name is mentioned by some command.
-However sometimes it may be useful to remove old consumers since they are no longer used.
+Sometimes it may be useful to remove old consumers since they are no longer used.
 This form returns the number of pending messages that the consumer had before it was deleted.

 Finally it possible to set the next message to deliver using the `SETID` subcommand.
 Normally the next ID is set when the consumer is